 Norbest® is a federated marketing cooperative dealing exclusively with turkeys and value-added turkey products.
-It is the oldest cooperative organization of its type in the world, and is one of the top turkey marketing firms in the United States.Norbest’s cooperative members include turkey producer/processor cooperatives in the states of Utah and Nebraska, consisting of approximately 41 independent turkey growers.
+It is the oldest cooperative organization of its type in the world, and is one of the top turkey marketing firms in the United States.Norbest’s cooperative members include turkey producer/processor cooperatives in Utah, consisting of approximately 41 independent turkey growers.

 Norbest had its early roots in the early 1920′s as a producer-owned marketing cooperative called Utah Poultry.
 In 1930 Utah Poultry, along with other related businesses from Utah, Washington, Oregon, Idaho, Montana, Colorado, and Nevada combined to form the first regional turkey marketing co-op in the United States.
 Its headquarters was established in Salt Lake City, Utah, on October 9, 1930.
 The new cooperative was known as Northwestern Turkey Growers Association.